BlizzCrafter/MonoGame.SplineFlower/README.md

 The **Visual Studio 2015** solution contains the following projects:
 - **MonoGame.SplineFlower** (the portable class library)
 - **MonoGame.SplineFlower.Content** (spline data and setup class)
-- **MonoGame.SplineFlower.Content.Pipeline** (creates .xnb files out of .json BézierSpline data)
+- **MonoGame.SplineFlower.Content.Pipeline** (creates .xnb files out of .json spline data)
 - **MonoGame.SplineFlower.Samples** (showing features of the library)
-- **MonoGame.SplineFlower.Editor** (create, import and export BézierSplines)
+- **MonoGame.SplineFlower.Editor** (create, import and export splines)
-- **MonoGame.SplineFlower.GameTest** (DesktopGL project which loads a BézierSpline with the ContentManager)
+- **MonoGame.SplineFlower.GameTest** (DesktopGL project which loads a spline with the ContentManager)

 1. In your own MonoGame project you need to reference **MonoGame.SplineFlower** if you want to use the library capabilities
-2. If you want to load BézierSplines with the **ContentManager**, you also need to reference **MonoGame.SplineFlower.Content.Pipeline**
+2. If you want to load splines with the **ContentManager**, you also need to reference **MonoGame.SplineFlower.Content.Pipeline**
-> Note: You don't need this reference if you want to load BézierSpline data with **Json.Net**
+> Note: You don't need this reference if you want to load spline data with **Json.Net**
-3. When you want to draw the BézierSpline - inclusive trigger events - you need to reference **MonoGame.SplineFlower.Content** to have access to the **static class Setup**, because you need to call **Setup.Initialize(graphics.GraphicsDevice);** for this purpose
+3. When you want to draw the spline - inclusive trigger events - you need to reference **MonoGame.SplineFlower.Content** to have access to the **static class Setup**, because you need to call **Setup.Initialize(graphics.GraphicsDevice);** for this purpose
-> Note: You don't need this reference if you don't want to draw your BézierSplines. **You don't need to draw BézierSpline at all.**
+> Note: You don't need this reference if you don't want to draw your splines. **You don't need to draw splines at all.**
 This is just a **Debug** feature to make your life as a game developer easier ;)

 For an easy installation you should make use of the nuget package manager: